flutter/website/src/docs/development/androidx-migration.md

 ### How do I know if my project is using AndroidX?

 * **Apps and Modules**
-  Your project uses AndroidX, if the file `android/gradle.properties` or `.android/gradle.properties`contains:
+  Your project uses AndroidX if the file `android/gradle.properties` or `.android/gradle.properties`contains:

   ```